 Note that the concept of the influence zone is more generic than the influence set, i.e., the RkNNs of q can be computed by finding the set of users that are located in its influence zone.
-In this paper, we show that our influence zone based RkNN algorithms significantly outperform existing best known algorithms for both the snapshot and continuous RkNN queries (formally defined in Section 2).
+In this paper, we show that our influence zone based RkNN algorithms significantly outperform existing best known algorithms for both the snapshot and continuous RkNN queries (formally defined in Section II).

-Existing RkNN processing techniques [4, 5, 6, 9, 8] require a verification phase to finalize the query results.
+Existing RkNN processing techniques [4], [5], [6], [9], [8] require a verification phase to answer the queries.
 Initially, the space is pruned by using the locations of the facility points.
 Then, the users that are located in the unpruned space are retrieved.
 These users are the possible RkNNs and are called candidates.
-Finally, in the verification phase, a range query is issued for every candidate to check whether it is a RkNN or not.
+Finally, in the verification phase, a range query is issued for every candidate to check if it is a RkNN or not.

 In contrast to the existing approaches, our influence zone based algorithm does not require the verification phase.
 Initially, we use our algorithm to efficiently compute the influence zone.
 Then, every user that is located in the influence zone is reported as RkNN.
 This is because a user can be the RkNN if and only if it is located in the influence zone.
 Similarly, to continuously monitor RkNNs, initially the influence zone is computed.
-Then, to update the results we only need to monitor the users that enter or leave the influence zone (i.e., the users that enter in the influence zone become the RkNNs and the users that leave the influence zone are no more the RkNNs).
+Then, to update the results we only need to monitor the users that enter or leave the influence zone (i.e., the users that enter in the influence zone are no more the RkNNs).
 To further improve the performance, we present efficient methods to check whether a point lies in the influence zone or not.

-It is important to note that the influence zone of a query is the same as the Voronoi cell of the query when k = 1 [7].
+It is important to note that the influence zone of a query is the same as the Voronoi cell of the query when k=1 [7].
 For arbitrary value of k, there does not exist an equivalent representation in literature (i.e., order k Voronoi cell is different from the influence zone).
-Nevertheless, we show that a precomputed order k Voronoi diagram can be used to compute the influence zone (see Section 5.1).
+Nevertheless, we show that a precomputed order k Voronoi diagram can be used to compute the influence zone (see Section V-A).
 However, using the precomputed Voronoi diagrams is not a good approach to process spatial queries as mentioned in [10].
 For instance, the value of k is not known in advance and precomputing several Voronoi diagrams for different values of k is expensive and incurs high space requirement.
-In Section 5.1, we state several other limitations of this approach.
+In Section V-A, we state several other limitations of this approach.